-The directors who are serving or who have been appointed for terms that end following the meeting, and their ages, occupations and length of board service are provided in the table below.
+The directors who are serving or who have been appointed for terms that end following the meeting, and their ages (as of the date of this Proxy Statement), occupations and length of board service are provided in the table below.
 Additional biographical information for each nominee is set forth in the text below the table.

 Name Age Position and Class

-Daniel Faga (1) 42 Director, Class I
+Daniel Faga (1) 43 Director, Class I

 Dennis Fenton, Ph.D.
-(2) 70 Director, Class I
+(2) 71 Director, Class I

-Oleg Nodelman (3) 45 Director, Class I
+Oleg Nodelman (3) 46 Director, Class I

-Magda Marquet, Ph.
-D. (4) 63 Director, Class III

-Hollings Renton, M.B.A.
-(3)(5) 75 Director, Class III

-John P. Schmid (2)(4) 59 Director, Class III
+Rita Jain, M.D.
+(2) 60 Director, Class II

+James Topper, M.D., Ph.D.
+(3) 61 Chairman of the Board, Class II

+J. Anthony Ware (3)(4) 70 Director, Class II
-- (1) Mr. Faga has been appointed as our Interim President and Chief Executive Officer, effective March 21, 2022.

-- (2) Member of the Compensation Committee

-- (3) Member of the Nominating and Corporate Governance Committee

-- (4) Member of the Audit Committee
+- $(1) \quad \text{Mr. Faga is our Interim President and Chief Executive Officer.}$ - (2) Member of the Compensation Committee - (3) Member of the Nominating and Corporate Governance Committee - (4) Member of the Audit Committee

-- (5) Lead Independent Director

 Daniel Faga has served as a member of our board of directors since November 2021, and has served as our Interim President and Chief Executive Officer since March 2022.
 From January 2020 to November 2021, Mr. Faga served as Chief Operating Officer at Mirati Therapeutics responsible for leading the company's strategy, corporate finance, legal and other business operations.
 Prior to joining Mirati, Mr. Faga served as the Chief Business Officer for Spark Therapeutics, Inc. from May 2016 through December 2019, where he was responsible for the Corporate Strategy & Public Affairs organization including leadership of corporate strategy, portfolio and new product planning, patient advocacy, business development, alliance management, asset & program management and corporate communications functions.
 From July 2009 until April 2016, Mr. Faga was a Managing Director at Centerview Partners, an investment banking and advisory firm, where he served as a founding member of Centerview's healthcare advisory practice.
 Prior to Centerview, Mr. Faga worked at Merrill Lynch in its healthcare investment banking group and as a management consultant in the Life Sciences Practice at PRTM.
-Mr. Faga earned a B.S. in Engineering from Cornell University and an M.B.A. in Health Care Management from The Wharton School at the University of Pennsylvania.
+Mr. Faga earned a B.S. in Engineering from Cornell University and an M.B.A. in Health Care

+Management from The Wharton School at the University of Pennsylvania.
 Our board of directors believes that Mr. Faga's extensive industry experience and executive experience provides him with the qualifications and skills to serve on our board of directors.